aliasad20/Face-Swap/WOC_IIITKalyani/cLog.md

 Day 5: Inputted two images using the absolute path of that image.
 The processing on those images will be done using dlib and the goal is to exchange the face features of the images.

 Day 7: Learnt usage and functionality of dlib and tried to identify 68 feature points of the face to know the features of face.
 Encountered several method calling errors which were partly resolved.

+Day 8: The whole day passed in error only.
+So tried rectifying the error and also looked for methods of creating a flask app.

+Day 9: Found and fixed the error which was just due to the wrong argument.
+Worked with the identification of feature points on the face.
+A .dat file was needed for this which I added.